ranim0823/class_4_geojson/README.md

 ### Data Processing

 -**GeoJSON:**:

    -Used for geospatial data visualization.
    -Displays NYC neighborhoods with population-to-restaurant ratios.

 -**JSON**:

    -Used for restaurant and cuisine type data.

----
+--

 ## How It Works

 1. Map Initialization:
-   -The map is initialized using Mapbox GL JS with a dark theme.
+   - The map is initialized using Mapbox GL JS with a dark theme.
-   -The center is set to NYC with an appropriate zoom level.
+   - The center is set to NYC with an appropriate zoom level.
 2. Neighborhood Layer:
-   -A GeoJSON layer is added to display NYC neighborhoods.
+   - A GeoJSON layer is added to display NYC neighborhoods.
-   -Neighborhoods are color-coded based on the population-to-restaurant ratio using a gradient from light grey to black.
+   - Neighborhoods are color-coded based on the population-to-restaurant ratio using a gradient from light grey to black.
 3. Restaurant Markers:
-   -Restaurants are displayed as markers with emojis representing their primary type.
+   - Restaurants are displayed as markers with emojis representing their primary type.
-   -Markers are dynamically filtered based on user-selected criteria.
+   - Markers are dynamically filtered based on user-selected criteria.
 4. Filters:
-   -Users can filter restaurants by:
+   - Users can filter restaurants by:
       -Primary and secondary type by Geography (e.g., Italian, Chinese etc.) or Food/Drink served (e.g., Pizza, Vegan, Bar etc.).
       -Price level (e.g., $, $$, $$$).
       -Ratings (e.g., ⭐⭐⭐⭐).
-   -Filters dynamically update the markers on the map.
+   - Filters dynamically update the markers on the map.
       -Restaurants which primary type matches the filter selection are shown with bigger markers -Restaurants which sub-types contains the filter selection are shown with smaller markers.
       -The number of restaurants which primary type/sub-type matches the filter selection.
 5. Legend:
-   -A legend explains the color gradient for population-to-restaurant ratios.
+   - A legend explains the color gradient for population-to-restaurant ratios.
-   -Users can toggle the visibility of the neighborhood layer.
+   - Users can toggle the visibility of the neighborhood layer.

----
+--

 ## How to Run the Project